chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 A USB drive to install ESXi

-A separate computer to do management from
+A separate computer to do management from, in ESXi 6.5

 ###